Nooshant/Questions/IQ.md

 -> Zipkin and sleuth for tracing the log (traceID, SpanId, logId)
 ```
 - What is Atomic in Thread.
+	``
+	Atomic types are types that encapsulate a value whose access is guaranteed to not cause data races and can be used to synchronize memory accesses among different threads.
+	``
 - What is ThreadLocal?  https://www.geeksforgeeks.org/java-lang-threadlocal-class-java/
 - ConcurrentHashMap working like how many write operation can be performed parallel. https://itsromiljain.medium.com/curious-case-of-concurrenthashmap-90249632d335
 - ReentrantWriteLock and ReentrantReadLock how does it work have sample code to see is there any problem in that.